ayadewantis/Data-Analyst-Portfolio/README.md

-# Aya Dewanti Sofia - Data Analyst Portfolio
+# Aya Dewanti Sofia - Data Analyst/ Business Intelligence Portfolio
 # About
 👋 Hi there!
 I'm Aya Dewanti Sofia

 🚀 Fresh Graduate | Aspiring Data Analyst & Business Intelligence Enthusiast

 I'm a recent graduate with a strong passion for data-driven decision-making and business insights.
 My goal is to leverage data to solve real-world problems and help businesses grow.

 🔍 What I'm Interested In: